Professional Career Opportunities - Job Title Details

 Resources & Reimbursement Program Development Specialist Trainee 1, G-13

 Resources and Reimbursement Program Development Specialists work in the development and maintenance of statewide revenue and reimbursement programs at certain state agencies.
 Employees research and analyze new and existing laws, regulations, and policies assist in developing written products relating to the effects of proposed or current programs; and monitor existing programs to improve fiscal resources to insure compliance.
-These positions are located in the Office of Mental Health and the Office for People with Developmental Disabilities.

 Trainees will receive a combination of structured training, on-the-job training, and/or practical job performance to gain the knowledge and experience necessary to function at the full performance level.